ckLibra/Image-based-3D-Reconstruction-and-Rendering/ReadMe.md

 For anyone who wants to do research about image-based 3D reconstruction.

 There are also some books for reference.
+They are traditional image-based reconstruction, including the topic on SfM (structure from motion), MVS (Multi-view Stereo) and SLAM (Simultaneous Location and Mapping).
 《视觉SLAM十四讲》 高翔

-《Multi-view Geometry in Computer Vision》 Richard Hartley Andrew Zisserman 《Multi-view Stereo: A tutorial》
+《Multi-view Geometry in Computer Vision》 Richard Hartley, Andrew Zisserman

+《Multi-view Stereo: A tutorial》 Yasutaka Furukawa

-《Bundle Adjustment: A Morden Synthesis》
+《Bundle Adjustment: A Morden Synthesis》 Bill Triggs, Philip Mclauchlan, Richard Hartley, Andrew Fitzgibbon

 <h1>